This crispy smashed broccoli recipe is the side dish that disappears first - golden parmesan edges, a bold spice blend, and done in 40 minutes.

 Two things matter most here: getting the broccoli as dry as possible after boiling, and not skimping on the oil.
 Let the florets steam dry in the colander for a few minutes before placing them on the sheet.
 The oil helps the edges fry against the pan rather than bake.
 Pressing them flat enough also plays a big role - the wider the surface, the more crunch you get.

 Yes, and it works really well.
 Set your air fryer to 365°F (185°C) and cook for 15 to 18 minutes.
 Depending on the size of your basket, you may need to do it in two batches.
-Don't stack the florets - give them room so hot air can circulate each one.
+Don't stack the florets - give them room so hot air can circulate around each one.

 You can.
 Thaw the florets completely and pat them dry with paper towels before boiling.
 Too much water locked in the florets will steam them in the oven instead of crisping them up.
 Fresh is slightly easier to work with, but frozen holds up well if it's dried properly.